America's Most Beautiful College Campuses

 Related: More attractions to visit

-This rural college in Mount Berry, Georgia holds a lofty record: it’s the world’s largest contiguous college campus in the world, with more than 27,000 acres of fields, lakes, forests, and mountains.
-Berry makes prime use of its setting too, with numerous reflecting pools and fountains situated nearby its beautiful English Gothic–inspired buildings like the Ford Dining Hall, Ford Auditorium, and Mary Hall, made possible by the school’s largest benefactor—Henry Ford.
+This rural college in Mount Berry, Georgia holds a lofty record: It's the world's largest contiguous college campus, with more than 27,000 acres of fields, lakes, forests, and mountains.
+Berry makes prime use of its setting too, with numerous reflecting pools and fountains situated nearby its beautiful English Gothic-inspired buildings like the Ford Dining Hall, Ford Auditorium, and Mary Hall, made possible by the school's largest benefactor, Henry Ford.

 University of Notre Dame

-It’s hard to miss the glistening golden dome of the university’s Main Building, not to mention the neo-Gothic Basilica of the Sacred Heart that defines this 173-year-old Catholic school.
-Besides gorgeous architecture, the campus is chock-full of lush quads, where students congregate to kick back when they’re not in class—or at the football stadium.
-A sculpture park of granite, steel, and bronze works appeared in 2014.
+It's hard to miss the glistening golden dome of the university's Main Building, not to mention the neo-Gothic Basilica of the Sacred Heart that defines this 178-year-old Catholic school.
+Besides gorgeous architecture, the campus is chock-full of lush quads, where students congregate to kick back when they're not in class or at the football stadium.

 Florida Southern College

-What do Ellis Island and Florida Southern College have in common?
-They’re among the 40 U.S. spots that have recently been put under watch by the World Monument Fund as endangered cultural sites.
-You might also be surprised to learn that Florida Southern — on a hillside overlooking Lake Hollingsworth in Lakeland, Florida — has the world’s largest collection of Frank Lloyd Wright buildings, including the Annie Pfeiffer Chapel with its colored pieces of glass and wrought-iron tower.
+You might be surprised to learn that Florida Southern - on a hillside overlooking Lake Hollingsworth in Lakeland, Florida - has the world's largest collection of Frank Lloyd Wright buildings, including the Annie Pfeiffer Chapel with its colored pieces of glass and wrought-iron tower.
 It was dubbed the "first uniquely American campus" by Wright himself.
 Other accolades?
-It was dubbed a National Historic Landmark in 2012.—Ratha Tep
+It was named a National Historic Landmark in 2012.

 University of San Diego

-Some campuses are an amalgam of styles; the University of San Diego sticks to just one, and what a glorious one it has chosen—the Spanish Renaissance, with its elaborate façades, delicate ironwork, and carved woodwork.
+Some campuses are an amalgam of styles; the University of San Diego sticks to just one, and what a glorious one it has chosen - the Spanish Renaissance, with its elaborate façades, delicate ironwork, and carved woodwork.
 Ocean views and palm-tree-lined courtyards only add to the paradise-on-campus appeal.
-The Immaculata Chapel, with its piercingly blue dome and solid bronze front door is visible from much of the city, and is a photo-op worthy landmark on the campus.
-Walk around the Garden of the Sea, behind the Joan B. Kroc Institute for Peace & Justice, and linger alongside the serene reflecting pool and gardens overlooking Mission Bay and the Pacific Ocean.
+The Immaculata Chapel, with its piercingly blue dome and solid bronze front door is visible from much of the city, and is a photo-op-worthy landmark on the campus.

-Frank Gehry’s Fisher Center—an undulating work of glass and brushed stainless steel—showcases Bard’s thriving arts scene throughout the year (current college president Leon Botstein himself is an accomplished conductor).
-The center is on the contemporary side of the rural campus’s architectural spectrum, which goes back to the 19th-century Blithewood Mansion and its manicured Italian garden.
+Frank Gehry's Fisher Center - an undulating work of glass and brushed stainless steel - showcases Bard's thriving arts scene throughout the year.
+The center is on the contemporary side of the rural campus's architectural spectrum, which goes back to the 19th century.
 Pathways make for easy exploring, with the Catskill Mountains visible in the distance.

-Don’t be fooled by Rice’s urban Houston address.
-A double row of majestic oak trees encloses its perimeter—a harbinger of the lush 285-acre campus to come, divided into quadrangles and planted with 4,300-plus elms, hickories, maples, and other trees (a ratio of more than one for each undergrad).
+Don't be fooled by Rice's urban Houston address.
+A double row of majestic oak trees encloses its perimeter - a harbinger of the lush 300-acre campus to come, divided into quadrangles and planted with thousands of elms, hickories, maples, and other trees.
 The oldest buildings, like the standout Lovett Hall, borrow elements of medieval southern European architecture, including grand, arched passageways and rose-hued brick.

 Ambitious campus planners wanted to create a main quad over dramatic Cayuga Lake, the longest of the Finger Lakes.
-“It’s the idea of putting education on a high platform,” says architect Mark deShong.
-That original plan evolved, and the beautiful setting now accommodates both historic structures (McGraw Tower) and contemporary ones like the I. M. Pei–designed Johnson Museum of Art—whose walls screen movies on summer evenings—and the new Milstein Hall by Rem Koolhaas.
-Prospective students (and their parents) are always impressed by Cascadilla Gorge, whose eight waterfalls drop more than 400 feet from Cornell’s campus to downtown Ithaca, the 25-acre botanical gardens, and Cornell Plantation’s 150-acre arboretum.
-Climb to the Newman Overlook for a sweeping panoramic view.
+That original plan evolved, and the beautiful setting now accommodates both historic structures like McGraw Tower and contemporary ones like the I. M. Pei-designed Johnson Museum of Art and the Milstein Hall by Rem Koolhaas.
+Prospective students (and their parents) are always impressed by Cascadilla Gorge, whose eight waterfalls drop more than 400 feet from Cornell's campus to downtown Ithaca.

 Sewanee, The University of the South